steveoro/goggles_api/README.md

 ### *Full Localhost* usage

-- a MariaDb 10.3.25 (tested & recommended) running server & client w/ `dev` libraries; alternatively an up-to-date MySQL installation.
+- a MariaDb running server & client w/ `dev` libraries (tested & recommended); alternatively, an up-to-date MySQL installation.

 Clone the repository on localhost and use it as you would with a normal Rails application.